Big-data company Sumo Logic to consider IPO from 2015

 MapR, another privately owned company that sells software for analyzing big data, named Dan Alter as its first chief financial officer on Wednesday as it lays the groundwork for a possible IPO.

-Alter was previously CFO of Ikanos Communications Inc and Silicon Image Inc, and helped to take both companies public.
+Alter was previously CFO of Ikanos Communications Inc IKAN.O and Silicon Image Inc SIMG.O, and helped to take both companies public.

-John Schroeder, co-founder and chief executive of MapR, said the company - whose customers include Cisco Systems Inc and comScore Inc - would consider an IPO.
+John Schroeder, co-founder and chief executive of MapR, said the company - whose customers include Cisco Systems Inc (CSCO.O) and comScore Inc SCOR.O - would consider an IPO.

 "We are preparing the company for that," he said.
 "That's something we would entertain over the next couple of years."